gabtoschi/gabtoschi.github.io/content/en/blog/review/kirby-forgotten-land.md

 # No one can hold you back.
 New fields full of mystery.

 It's really nice to have an amazing scenario, but this is still a game!
-A lot of those cool set pieces I talked about before are always interactive.
+Those cool set pieces I talked about before are always interactive.
 Some of them is just good level design, but a lot of them have a great mechanic behind it: **if the thing is too big, Kirby doesn't copy its ability, but instead became part of it in the Mouthful Mode!** For gamers, it's like Cappy's capture power in Super Mario Odyssey.
 For 2000s cartoon kids, it's like [the alien Upgrade from Ben 10](https://ben10.fandom.com/wiki/Upgrade_(Classic)).

 So, if you find a cone, Kirby can swallow it and use its pointed side to attack enemies or breaking walls when ground pounding.
 Or if Kirby swallows a vending machine, he becomes a soda machine gun.
 OR IF KIRBY SWALLOWS A CAR, KIRBY CAR IS BORN.
 Car-Mouth Kirby is one of the cutest images ever imagined by humanity since the first person opened their eyes.
 My son will be called Carby because of him. **I will protect Kirby Car forever.**